dcelius/dcelius.github.io/_pages/projects.md

 - Team of 3
 - Developed in C++ using a JavaScript backend
 - Long-term project
+- Drone simulation programmed to move in an automated search pattern
+- Images taken by the drone are analysed using Canny edge detection
+- If target is found in image, drone beelines to location
+- Data is automatically logged for analysis after the "mission"
 <br>

 # Personal Projects
 ## 2D Dungeon Crawler
 *Written Spring 2020*
+- Solo project
-- Created in Python using Tkinter
+- Developed in Python using Tkinter
+- Long-term project
 - Top-down 2D dungeon crawler using 16-bit assets
 - Randomly-generated room layout and floor patterns
 - Rudimentary combat system